LuckyPray/DexKit/README.md

 ---

-# Welcome to DexKit 2.0
+# DexKit 2.0

-> Special Note:
-> - The current version is actively under development, and there may be instability and missing features.
-> - Due to a project rewrite, comprehensive testing and validation haven't been performed, leading to potential issues.
-> - If you need a stable version, please use version [1.1.8](https://github.com/LuckyPray/DexKit/tree/1.1.x).
+At present, the 2.0 API is basically stable and needs to undergo final testing before it can be officially released.
+Documentation and comments will be gradually improved in the future.

 ## Supported APIs